-Project Title University to society collaborations for inclusive digital transformation in the Western Balkans Project's acronym U2SID Webpage www.u2sid.al Project's budget EUR 398,650.00 Funded by Erasmus+ Programme Capacity building in Higher Education Project number 101083131 Project duration 24 months Project Coordinator University of Shkodra Luigj Gurakuqi Countries involved Albania, Serbia, Montenegro, Italy.
-Project partners University of Shkodra Luigj Gurakuqi University "Fan S. Noli" of Korca Mediterranean University of Albania Center Science and Innovation for Development Center for Comparative and International Studies National Agency for Scientific Research and Innovation University of Montenegro University of Belgrade University of Salento Aim and objective Project's aim: To foster inclusive digital transformation in the Western Balkans through increased collaboration between universities with other stakeholders such as businesses, policy makers, civil society, and media.
-The specific objectives of U2SID are: S.O1 - To strengthen digital competences of teachers, students, and professionals through the development of a Digital Literacies Acceleration Programme as a collabora-

--tive programme among universities on one side and businesses, civil society, local decision makers and media on the other.
+Project Title University to society collaborations for inclusive digital transformation in the Western Balkans Project's acronym U2SID Webpage www.u2sid.al Project's budget EUR 398,650.00 Funded by Erasmus+ Programme Capacity building in Higher Education Project number 101083131 Project duration 24 months Project Coordinator University of Shkodra Luigj Gurakuqi Countries involved Albania; Serbia; Montenegro; Italy Project partners University of Shkodra Luigj Gurakuqi University "Fan S. Noli" of Korca Mediterranean University of Albania Center Science and Innovation for Development Center for Comparative and International Studies National Agency for Scientific Research and Innovation University of Montenegro University of Belgrade University of Salento Aim and objective Project's aim: To foster inclusive digital transformation in the Western Balkans through increased collaboration between universities with other stakeholders such as businesses, policy makers, civil society, and media.
+The specific objectives of U2SID are: SO1 - To strengthen digital competences of teachers, students, and professionals through the development of a Digital Literacies Acceleration Programme as a collaborative programme among universities on one side and businesses, civil society, local decision makers and media on the other.
+SO2 - To improve innovative teaching methods through piloting a Digital Transformation Challenge for students as a project-based and solution- oriented learning based on mentoring, coaching and placement at businesses, civil society, local decision makers and media.
+SO3 - To raise awareness on the importance of inclusive digitalisation by including vulnerable target groups in the digitalization process.